pyroscope/pyrocore/docs/usage-rtcontrol.rst

     1d 21h ago   10m  2s  OPN    0 bytes/s   100% SeedBox  rar   lab-rats

-And with version 0.3.6 installed, you can create a full listing of all the files you have loaded into rTorrent using the built-in format "``files``"::
+And with version 0.3.6 installed, you can create a full listing of all the files you have loaded into rTorrent using the predefined format "``files``"::

     $ rtcontrol \* -ofiles | less